 - Smoking in personally owned vehicles parked or being driven on the campus.
 However, because University Parking Garages are considered State buildings, smoking is not allowed within vehicles that are parked within these garages.

 - Public sidewalks that border the campus.
-For more information, view the maps of the main campus and south campus.
+For more information, view the maps of the main campus and University Common.

 - Areas within a fenced construction project in which the contractor has complete care, custody, and control of the job site.